 According to the Pennsylvania Department of Revenue, “Under Pennsylvania law, anyone who rents out their property to provide lodging for less than 30 days to the same person must collect and remit the Pennsylvania hotel occupancy tax to the Department of Revenue.”

-The tax applies to hotels, rentals of rooms, apartments, and houses arranged through online or third-party brokers.
+The tax applies to hotels, room rentals, apartments, and houses arranged through online or third-party brokers.

-In addition to the hotel occupancy tax, the department also collects taxes by county which can be found at the Department of Community and Economic Development.
+In addition to the hotel occupancy tax, the department also collects taxes by county.
+This can be found at the Department of Community and Economic Development.

 Other Terms to Be Aware Of

 Utilizing short-term rental programs is not as simple as placing an ad online.
-There are certain measures you as a Pennsylvania resident must abide by.
+There are certain measures you must abide by as a Pennsylvania resident.

 - Third-Party Broker: Some third-party brokers voluntarily collect and remit the Pennsylvania hotel occupancy tax on behalf of hosts.
 Users must review the terms to determine who is responsible for collecting and remitting the state and/or local tax.